Automatic Rollback

 HotUpdater.clearCrashHistory();

-}Only clear crash history after verifying the bundle is fixed.
-Clearing it allows the same bundle to be deployed again.
+}Only clear crash history after fixing the underlying issue.
+Otherwise the same broken bundle can be applied again.

 Crash History Blocking